emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB.md

   }
 }
 ```
-Click Test to view the obtained data results.
+Click Test to view the get data results.
 If the settings are correct, the test output box should get the complete JSON data as follows:

 ```json
 {